New: Read the Civic Charter Community Concept to find out how to get involved.

 The Civic Charter is now live and open for sign-on by organisations and individuals.
 We thank all participants for their valuable feedback and contributions throughout the past months!
 Please join the global struggle for our rights to participate in shaping our societies and sign on to the Civic Charter.

 The development of the Civic Charter is carried out in cooperation with the Heinrich Böll Foundation, the Oak Foundation, the Open Society Foundations and the Wallace Global Fund.
+Current work on coordinating and building the Civic Charter community is supported by the Oak Foundation, the Wallace Global Fund, and has also been supported by the Heinrich Böll Foundation.

 In October 2016, the Civic Charter was launched around the world, including at the Global Perspectives conference in Berlin.